 Directions: From San Diego take the I-15 north to El Norte Parkway exit.
 (Next exit after HWY 78).
 Take El Norte Parkway east for about 3 miles.
 Go left on La Honda Drive (you will see signs for Lake Dixon) and go up the hill for 1.5 miles to the end of the road where your options are the parking lot left or Lake Dixon on the right.
 Hit the parking and get ready to hit the trail at the north end of the parking lot.
 Get directions from your current location.

 From the parking lot you have the option of heading up and north on the paved road or you can hit a trail to your right.
 If you are only doing a portion of the ranch at once this is your best way to split up the ranch down the middle of Jack Creek Meadow.
 My opinion is that the western half of the ranch has the best trails but it also the steepest climbs and they hit you pretty soon into the ride.
 For me I not usually warmed up when I hit them so I generally like the hang a right at the trailhead.
 There are also trail maps available at this split so pick one up.

-Creek Crossing and on to Sage Trail (green and purple on the map) offers a great warm-up climb.
-It offers you some great views of the surrounding mountain ranges as well as small pond which often is home to ducks.
+Creek Crossing and on to Sage Trail (green and purple on my map) offers a great warm-up climb.
+It offers you some great views of the surrounding mountain ranges as well as a small pond which often is home to ducks.
 The climb is pretty much a hard packed fire road with a few ruts and loose spots the will not give most riders any problems.
 If you continue along the entire length you come over a small rise to the see the Jack Creek meadow below you and to the north.
 Jack Creek Meadow with its flowing grasses and sporadic trees offers a stark contrast to the rocky hilly climb you have just finished.
 As you descend down into the meadow watch the trail closely as it can surprise you will unexpected ruts and rises that can give you some unplanned airtime.
 The trail makes sharp left-hand turn at the bottom.
 It is obvious to see from the tire marks into the brush that some other riders missed it.
 Shortly after the turn you intersect with the Jack Meadow Loop trail.
 To have some real fun on this trail peel off onto either Coyote Run or Rattlesnake single tracks shown on red on the map take them to the intersection of the East Ridge trail and (Black on map) then head north on this roller coaster of fire road to the Ranch House.

 The Jack Meadow Loop is not a trail I go out to ride on purpose.
 It always ends up as a connector trail for me, but it is always fun to ride.
 It is for the most park flat with a slightly higher elevation at the north end.
 You can certainly get some good speed built up on this stretch of trail.
-Normally I would stay on the Sage Trail until it runs into Ranch House.

 The Ranch House is a good place to stop and use the toilets and fill up the water bottles or bladder.
 Palomar Mountain Spring Water has a free water facet setup out there just for you.
 What a deal.
 A Port-a-Potty is there as well.
 From there I head south on the dirt road that quickly becomes paved.
 There two trails off to your right as you go along the road.